Culture, Diaspora, Ethnicity

 On completion of the Postgraduate Diploma you can progress to the MA; completion of the Postgraduate Certificate allows you to progress to either the Postgraduate Diploma or MA.

-- You will become part of a vibrant, stimulating and diverse intellectual environment.
+- You will become part of a vibrant, stimulating and highly diverse intellectual environment.
 Birkbeck is the first higher education institution in London to receive the title University of Sanctuary.
 You will have access to the Race Forum at Birkbeck, research centres including the Birkbeck Institute for the Humanities and Centre for Law and the Humanities and there are specialist student reading groups that focus on particular subject areas such as medicine, ‘race’ and empire and psychoanalysis and colonialism.

 - Birkbeck Library has an extensive teaching collection of books, journals and learning resources in relevant disciplines.
 You will also be able to use the rich research resources nearby including Senate House Library, the British Library of Political and Economic Science (the LSE Library), the SOAS Library and the British Library.

-- This course consistently achieves high levels of satisfaction from Postgraduate Taught Experience Survey respondents.
+- This course consistently achieves very high levels of satisfaction from Postgraduate Taught Experience Survey respondents.
 In 2019 and 2020, the student satisfaction rate was 100%; in 2021 the rate was 95%; in 2022 it was 85%; and in 2023 it was 100%.

 Graduates have pursued careers as: